ameyer95/antidote-1/aec/README.txt

 walk the reader through:

 * How to use our tool in its most basic forms
-* How to run the experimental pipeline to produce the results in the paper
+* How to run the experimental pipeline to reproduce the results in the paper
 * How to adapt the set up to support additional datasets

+You will again need to start up an interactive docker container; why not make a new one named "stepbystep":
+`docker run -it --name stepbystep antidote:ae`